 - 2 teaspoons fresh chopped oregano or 1 teaspoon dried oregano

 - 1 bay leaf optional

 - black pepper to taste

 - Fill a large stockpot with water and bring to a boil.
 Cook the lasagna noodles according to instructions ensuring they are cooked al dente.
 Do not overcook the noodles!
 Drain the noodles, rinse with cold water and set aside.

 - In a large saucepan or dutch oven, heat oil over medium heat.
 Sauté the onions, garlic, celery and carrot until softened.
 Stir in the tomato paste and allow to cook for 2 minutes.
 Add the ground beef and cook until browned and all the liquid has evaporated. (all up about 12 minutes)

-- Stir in the passata, basil, oregano and bay leaf and allow to simmer.
+- Stir in the Passata, basil, oregano and bay leaf and allow to simmer for a few minutes.
 Salt and pepper to taste.

 - In a bowl, mix together the cottage cheese, eggs, chopped parsley and black pepper.